 Who Should Acquire HOA Insurance?

-Homeowner’s associations are required by law to obtain a master policy that covers common areas shared between residents.
+Homeowner’s associations are required by law to obtain an HOA master policy that covers common areas shared between residents.
 There are different types of HOA master policies that provide varying amounts of coverage.
 Before selecting an HOA insurance policy, speak with an experienced insurance brokerage to determine how much coverage is needed to sufficiently protect the HOA against any risks or liabilities they may face.

 However, individual homeowners should continue to protect their private property with personal homeowner’s insurance or a condo insurance policy.
 Standard homeowner’s insurance will generally cover the interior and exterior of a property.